antoinestevens/copernicus/README.md

 `DMP` (Dry Matter Productivity),`BA` (Burnt Areas).
 The availability of the data between two dates can be checked with `check_time_copernicus` and at a given location with `check_tile_copernicus`.
 One can get the URL's of images for a given time period, location and product name with `get_url_copernicus`.
-Information included in the name of the files (e.g. aglorithm version, instrument) can be retrieved with `scan_file_copernicus`.
+Information included in the name of the files (e.g. aglorithm version, instrument, acquisition date) can be retrieved with `scan_file_copernicus`.
 The COPERNICUS tiling system can be created with `gen_tile_copernicus` and fetched with `get_tile_copernicus` which will retrieve tiles info (h,v,bounding box in LatLon) based on an extent or (h,v) pair.